 This helps to explain why a prescription for pain relief is often the initial treatment that a conventional doctor will offer.
 Healing will come with time so, meanwhile, here's something for the pain.

-In my experience, however, therapeutic essential oils and pure nutrient carrier oils can enhance healing dramatically while also significantly helping with pain management.
+Therapeutic essential oils and pure nutrient carrier oils can enhance healing

 In fact, essential oils and pure carrier oils can help for a range of lower back pain issues including sciatica, which can be related to one or more of the following conditions: